 We will continue to develop our thinking on whether we should intervene in this market, and what interventions would be most effective in improving competition to the benefit of issuing and investor clients, and ultimately end consumers.
 We will have regard to the further evidence we collect and responses of stakeholders.

-We expect to publish our final report in Summer 2016.
+We expect to publish our final report in Autumn 2016 (rather than summer as previously stated).
 This will set out our findings and conclusions.
 If appropriate, we will consult at the same time, or subsequently, on any proposed actions.
+Please send any queries about the market study to ICBmarketstudy@fca.org.uk.